igel-oss/cef_cross_build/blinktests/README.md

 ## Build

-The following assumes that the source/build directories hav been used to successfully compile cefsimple at least once.
+The following assumes that the source/build directories have been used to successfully compile cefsimple at least once.
+Please follow the instructions in the "Build" section of the [main README](../README.md) if you have not yet done so.

 Apply a patch into chromium to fix compiling errors, and build blink_tests and imagediff.
 The patch is located in the `blinktests/for_chromium` directory of cef_cross_build git repository.